hollidaydds/My-First-Repo/README.md

 # My-First-Repo
-This is an example of branching!
+This is an example of branching and branch settings!